Welcome to TNO Lac-Nilgaut, a magnificent unorganized territory nestled in the scenic Outaouais region of Quebec: the Pontiac.

 It is the basic tool used to calculate the amount of municipal and school taxes.
 For more information on Municipal Assessment in the Province of Quebec, please visit the Ministry’s website.

 The new three-year assessment roll submitted on October 30, 2015 shows and increase of $ 10M (79%) in the assessed value of the TNO.
 To offset the financial impact on ratepayers, the Pontiac Council of Elected Officials reduced the tax rate from $1.02 to $0.71 per $100 of evaluation.

-If your account is past due or you are experiencing financial difficulties, please contact us immediately to establish a payment agreement and avoid additional costs.
+If your account is past due, contact us immediately to establish a payment agreement and avoid additional costs.
 Your lease renewal is conditional on the payment of property taxes.